novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 Somehow, they ended up talking about forming a meeting group.

-"That works out.
-I heard about those noble gatherings, but this seems much more comfortable."
+'That works out.
+I heard about those noble gatherings, but this seems much more comfortable.'

 Should he define this as a commoner gathering then?